 THE ROOT OF SIN

+Sin isn’t merely the act of cussing, drinking, smoking, or engaging in immoral behavior.
 Those can be expressions, but they’re not origins.
-They are attempts to cope with a fractured sense of identity.
+They’re attempts to cope with a fractured sense of identity.

 People don’t act randomly, they act out of what they believe to be true.
 This is why Jesus said: “Father, forgive them, for they know not what they do.”

 At a deeper level, it could be understood as: “Father, they don’t know who they are.”
+Their actions were real, but beneath those actions was a deeper issue: they didn’t perceive reality correctly.
+This distortion gives rise to behavior, but it’s not reducible to behavior.

 Sin, then, is stepping out of harmony with God’s original design.
-It’s believing a lie about yourself, and living from it.
+It’s believing a lie about God, yourself, and living from it.

-Sin is not merely the breaking of rules; it’s the result of a distorted perception of reality.
+Sin isn’t merely the breaking of rules; it’s the result of a distorted perception of reality.
 It’s what we fail to see.
+Where sin is misalignment through misperception, transformation is realignment through revealed truth.

 And Jesus modeled alignment with the truth of who he is in the Father.

-JESUS AND THE END OF MISIDENTIFICATION
+CHRIST HIT THE MARK: THE END OF MISIDENTIFICATION

-He did not just know God; he knew the truth about himself in God.
+Jesus lived in perfect awareness of his Father.
+He didn’t just know God; he knew the truth about himself in God.
+Because of this, he was untouched by the distortion of sin.

 This sheds light on 2 Corinthians 5:21: He who knew no sin—who never stepped outside the truth of who he was in the Father—entered fully into our distorted condition, so that we might be restored to righteousness in him.

 He didn’t just deal with behavior; he dealt with the issue of identity.
-More specifically, he came to meet us in the pit of our misidentification, and show us who we are in him.
+More specifically, he came to meet us in the pit of our misidentification, to show us who we are in him.

+If sin is “missing the mark,” then what is the mark?
+It’s this: The awareness and the revelation of who we are in him.
 And to live from that awareness is to be fully alive.
 To awaken to that truth is to step into the destiny prepared from the beginning.

 GO AND SIN NO MORE

 When Jesus told the woman caught in adultery, “Go and sin no more,” he wasn’t merely giving her a moral command.
+He was giving her a new identity.

 In essence, he was saying: “Go, and don’t return to believing the lie about who you are.”